 Part of the overall strategy of many companies offering mortgage refinancing is to reach out to a wider class of homeowners, whether these individuals need their services or not.
 Almost from the day that you sign your settlement, you can expect a host of marketers sending you letters about “new low rates” and “dropping your monthly payment.”

 Are Mail Offers for Mortgage Refinance a Scam?

-Most of those who are experienced in refinancing a mortgage suggest you wait a while after buying your home, and restrict your refinancing deals to drops that make sense balanced against the kinds of fees that you can expect from refinancing lenders.
+Most of those experienced in refinancing a mortgage suggest you wait a while after buying your home and restrict your refinancing deals to drops that make sense balanced against the kinds of fees you can expect from refinancing lenders.

 The majority of mailers you get don’t take these factors into account, which has led many consumer advocates to view most of them as scams.
 Too often, the writers of direct mail pieces are simply trying to get up-front fees, and some of them may never even provide refinancing services at all.

 That doesn’t mean that there aren’t legitimate refinancing offers out there, just that it’s critical to do a fine read of any offers you receive.
 High pressure to refinance sooner than a year after purchase, or at a rate difference of less than 1%, is usually a sign of predatory lending.

 How to Tell Which Refi Offers are Legit

 The best litmus test for whether or not a direct mail offer is a scam is an analysis of what you’re really going to get out of it–the most fundamental way to judge an offer for a refi is by calculating how much you will save versus how much you will pay.